Alphaleader007/Aeshwanth-Venkidesh/README.md

 # 👋 Hi, I'm Aeshwanth Venkidesh

 🎯 **Data Analytics Professional** passionate about transforming complex data into clear, actionable insights that drive better decisions.
-⚡ Known for **quickly learning and adapting** to new tools, technologies, and analytical frameworks.
-Skilled in  system monitoring, Desktop support and network fundamentals.
+⚡ Known for **quickly learning and adapting** to new tools, technologies, and AI frameworks.
 📊 Experienced in **Python, SQL, Tableau, and Excel**, with experience in KPI development, data visualization, and statistical analysis.

 ---